qonTesq/Pathfinder/README.md

 # Pathfinder

 Pathfinder is a robot pathfinding application designed for hospital floor plan navigation.
-It utilizes algorithms like A* and Dijkstra to compute optimal paths, providing a graphical interface for visualizing and interacting with hospital floorplans.
-The application supports features such as floorplan editing, ward information display, and cross-platform support.
+It utilizes algorithms like A* and Dijkstra to compute optimal paths, providing a graphical interface for visualizing and interacting with hospital floorplan.

 ## Installation